rafapoyatos/academic-kickstart/content/research_topic/global_transpiration/index.md

 ---
-title: SAPFLUXNET
+title: Global controls on tree transpiration
-summary: A global database of sap flow measurements
+summary: Using the SAPFLUXNET database to understand how trees control transpiration globally.
 tags:
 - Ecological databases
 - Plant drought responses